kirbyjs/drone-plugin-index/content/drone-plugins/drone-s3-cache/index.md

 flush_path
 : path to search for flushable cache files, defaults to `[root]/<owner>/<repo>/` (optional)

+region
+: bucket region (us-east-1, eu-west-1, etc), if using a s3 endpoint, it will grab the region from that endpoint (optional)

 workdir
 : path where to restore the cache files to (optional)

+## Bucket Name Resolution
+The following are methods for resolving the bucket name.
+Note that the plugin will error if you try to use more than one of these methods together.

+- Setting the `root` parameter to the bucket name
+- Setting the `endpoint` parameter the bucket name will be grabbed from the endpoint